Teleprospecting: When marketing lead response time is a priority (and when it’s not)

 As a result, whenever someone submitted a form, the person received a call back within five minutes more than 85% of the time.
 At the end of six months, I was eagerly looking forward to the results.
 Here they are:

 Almost nothing changed!
-Even though we cut response time by more than 98%, the number of qualified leads remained virtually the same and the amount of calls it took to get a qualified lead actually increased slightly.
+Even though we cut response time by more than 98%, the number of qualified leads remained virtually the same and the number of calls it took to get a qualified lead actually increased slightly.

 Our effort did not have much impact.
 So what did this teach us?
 To slack off and not respond to inquiries for days?
 Absolutely not.
 Instead, we learned three valuable lessons: